whatsopt/WhatsOpt-Doc/README.md

 ## Getting started

-To start with WhatsOpt, you need an account on a WhatOpt server (see [contact](#contact)) Then we suggest to read the tutorial notebooks ([part 1](https://github.com/OneraHub/WhatsOpt-Doc/blob/master/whatsopt_tutorial_part_1.ipynb) and [part 2](https://github.com/OneraHub/WhatsOpt-Doc/blob/master/whatsopt_tutorial_part_2.ipynb) and/or watch the [videos](https://www.youtube.com/playlist?list=PLhWP4LJdKyGcFZyvsNLU4s2_sdmTSGVeo).
+To start with WhatsOpt, you need an account on a WhatOpt server (see [contact](#contact)).

+Then we suggest to read the tutorial notebooks ([part 1](https://github.com/OneraHub/WhatsOpt-Doc/blob/master/whatsopt_tutorial_part_1.ipynb) and [part 2](https://github.com/OneraHub/WhatsOpt-Doc/blob/master/whatsopt_tutorial_part_2.ipynb)) and watch the [videos](https://www.youtube.com/playlist?list=PLhWP4LJdKyGcFZyvsNLU4s2_sdmTSGVeo).

 The [paper](https://www.researchgate.net/publication/333806928_WhatsOpt_a_web_application_for_multidisciplinary_design_analysis_and_optimization) will give you the overview and the background on the project.

 ## Developper documentation

-For a deeper knowledge of the implementation of WhatsOpt, you can read the [developer documentation](https://whatsopt.readthedocs.io).
+For a deeper knowledge of the implementation of WhatsOpt, you can browse the [developer documentation](https://whatsopt.readthedocs.io).
+WhatsOpt exposes some web services, you can access the [OpenAPI documentation](https://ether.onera.fr/whatsopt/api_doc).

 ## Citation